Unboxed-Software/solana-course/content/program-security.md

 }
 ```

-The payload struct can stay the same, but now we just need to add `UpdateMovieReview` inside the match statement of the `unpack` function for this new data struct so we know which function an instruction is targeting.
+The payload struct can stay the same since aside from the variant type, the instruction data is the same as what we used for `AddMovieReview`.

+Lastly, in the `unpack` function we need to add `UpdateMovieReview` to the match statement.

 ```rust
 // inside instruction.rs